How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 22

-The maximum retrievals recorded for one donor in national SART data
+The maximum retrievals recorded for one donor in the 2021 SART CORS national data

 ASRM’s recommended limit is 6.
 Some donors in the national registry exceeded it by a factor of three.
 The limit is only as reliable as the programs enforcing it.